 If you feel sick, close your eyes or remove the HMD.
 Action scenes can get a bit overwhelming at times, especially when watching 3D movies — closing your eyes should immediately begin solving the problem, but removing the HMD and taking a breather might be just what you need.

 Movie-watching apps for Oculus Rift and HTC Vive

 There are a number of apps for Rift and Vive that let you mirror your desktop within the HMD, but only a couple currently really deliver an experience worth noting.

-BigScreen Beta is the first app that comes to mind.
+BigScreen Beta is the first app that should be tried for desktop VR.
 You can sit in a virtual home theater and watch your movie on a big screen.
 Because the screen size is customizable, we're putting an emphasis on big.
 The best part?
 You can invite some friends who also have BigScreen to come sit with you in the theater.
 Only one of you needs to have a copy of the movie, so it's basically like a good, old-fashioned movie night with your pals.
 Who's bringing the virtual popcorn?

 Because this app mirrors your desktop, you can watch anything you'd normally watch on your monitor, or anything you'd normally send to your TV.
 Netflix?
 Check.
 Blu-Rays?
 Check.
 Downloaded videos?
 Check.
 Oh yeah; this app is completely free.

 If you're interested in watching a movie by yourself, Virtual Desktop can be your go-to app.
 You can change the background to anything you want (including straight black) to best suit the enormous screen located right in front of your eyes.
 You can then resize the screen and set the distance it appears at.